AaronLaw/my-setting/Raspberry Pi setup notes.md

 transmission, chromium,

-htop, nmap, tree, p7zip
+htop, nmap, tree, p7zip, mtr, [nmon] (http://blog.jobbole.com/15430/)

 (No Dvorak keyboard layout setup is needed, as VNC transfer my key layout to the pi. :smiley:)
 (7z on linux is 7za, where the package is called p7zip [#] (http://www.thegeekstuff.com/2010/04/7z-7zip-7za-file-compression/) )

 #### TODO:
+*Reality is no prefect.* I intend to get everything up, then make it better.

 - [f] sublime -> use Vim, or code locally commit over Git
 - [ ] utorrent -> TBC
-- [ ] file sync between
+- [x] file sync between
     - [x] btsync
     - [f] Dropbox (no auto sync)-> TBC
 - [ ] development environment